 Is this Treasure Hunt in Paris Kid-friendly?

-We have tried to design a Treasure Hunt where adults and kids can have fun.
-The hunt comes with challenges like counting things, or drawing things or taking selfies.
-In addition, we have created a shortcut for kids or people that cannot walk that long.
+We have tried to design a Paris Treasure Hunt where adults and kids can have fun.
+The hunt comes with challenges like counting things, drawing things, or taking selfies.
+Also, there’s a shortcut for kids or people that cannot walk that long.
 Like this, you are sure not to miss Queen Marie’s final treasure!

-YES, Paris Luxembourg Gardens and this Hunt are suitable for wheelchair users but in this case, allow extra time for doing the hunt.
-To access the park prioritize the gates at boulevard Saint-Michel, rue du Vaugirard, rue Guyenemer, rue Auguste-Comte, and rue Médicis.
-There are two accessible toilets at the Auguste-Comte entrance (11 am to 1 pm, and 1.45 pm to 7 pm) and next to the Sénat (9 am to 7 pm).
+YES!
+Paris Luxembourg Gardens and this Treasure Hunt are suitable for wheelchair users but, in this case, allow extra time for doing the hunt.
+To access the park, prioritize the gates at boulevard Saint-Michel, rue du Vaugirard, rue Guyenemer, rue Auguste-Comte, and rue Médicis.
+There are two accessible toilets at the Auguste-Comte entrance (11 am to 1 pm and 1.45 pm to 7 pm) and next to the Sénat (9 am to 7 pm).

-What are the Luxembourg Garden hours?
+What are the Luxembourg Garden opening hours?
 How much does it cost?

-It depends on the season.
-Luxembourg Gardens open between 7.30am and 8.15 am, and close between 4.30pm and 9.30pm according to season.
-The entrance to Luxembourg Gardens is FREE so there are no additional costs for the hunt.
+The opening hours at the Luxembourg Gardens depend on the season.
+According to season, the Luxembourg Gardens open between 7.30 am, and 8.15 am and close between 4.30 pm and 9.30 pm.
+The entrance to Luxembourg Gardens is FREE, so there are no additional costs for the hunt.

-Do I need extra tools for the Treasure Hunt?
+Do I need extra tools for this Paris Treasure Hunt?

 Can I buy water or food in the park?

-There are some points of water (public fountains) in the park, we have marked them in your Treasure Map.
+There are some water points (public fountains) in the park, and we have marked them in your Treasure Map.
 There are also some kiosks to buy snacks and water.

 Is this a Scavenger Hunt in Paris or a Treasure Hunt in Paris?

 Both!
-You need to find things (treasures) but there are also challenges and tests so we’d say it is a mix of a Treasure Hunt in Paris and a Paris Scavenger Hunt.
+You will need to find things (treasures), but there are also challenges and riddles, so we’d say it is a mix of a treasure hunt and a scavenger hunt in Paris.

 Didn’t find the answer you’re looking for?